Top 20 Weirdest and Most Interesting Plants and Fungi in the World

 17. Victoria Amazonica

 Their flowers are huge and beautiful, and can only be seen at night.
-On the first night, the flowers are white, female. and fragrant, and trap beetles inside themselves; on the second night they are pink, unscented, and male, and let the beetles loose, dusted with pollen, to seek a fragrant white female flower open for its own first night.
+On the first night, the flowers are white, female. and fragrant, and trap beetles inside themselves.
+On the second night they are pink, unscented, and male, and they let the beetles loose, dusted with pollen, to seek a fragrant white female flower once open for its own first night.
 If you see the flowers at daybreak, you can watch them close up rather quickly.

 18. Dragon Arum

 About the Plant: I know I promised not to mention any more plants that smell like a corpse.
 But this yard-long flower-thingie only smells for a day, and it’s just a “a nauseous dungy rotten meaty odor,” so does that count?
 As you might guess, it smells in order to attract flies to pollinate it.
 This stinker is different because it is found in southern Europe, not Southeast Asia.